2010 New England Patriots season: Week 12: at Detroit Lions

 With the win, New England improved to 9–2.
 Brady (21/27, 341 yards, 4 touchdowns, perfect 158.3 passer rating) was named CBS's All-Iron Award winner by Phil Simms.
 Runners up for the award included Suh, Johnson, Branch, and Morris.

 Week 13: vs. New York Jets

-Coming off their win over the Lions on Thanksgiving, the Patriots returned home for a highly anticipated Monday Night Football game with the 9-2 New York Jets with the outright lead in the AFC East on the line.
+Coming off their win over the Lions on Thanksgiving, the Patriots returned home for a highly anticipated Monday Night Football game with the 9-2 New York Jets with the outright lead in the AFC East and the AFC conference on the line.
+New York was ahead in the standings by virtue of their win over New England in Week 2.